jzwood/buggy-buggies/README.md

 # Buggy Buggies

-Buggy Buggies is a meta-game where you navigate a virtual dune-buggy to avoid traps and collect more coins than their opponents.
+Buggy Buggies is a meta-game where you navigate a virtual dune-buggy to avoid traps and collect more coins than your opponents.
 Your tools to accomplish this task include the following apis:

 ```
 - GET /api/host/<handle>